julienkay/com.doji.midas/docs/manual/getting-started.md

 midas.Dispose();
 ```

-You can reuse the same 'Midas' isntance for multiple inferences.
-But if you only need it once, you might want to use the 'using' statement, which automatically Dispose() for you:
+You can reuse the same 'Midas' instance for multiple inferences.
+But if you only need it once, you might want to use the 'using' statement, so you don't need to worry about disposing it:

 ```CSharp
 using (Midas midas = new Midas()) {